sgoyal04/smart-planner/README.md

 # Smart Planner 📅

-A modern, full-stack calendar management application built with Next.js that allows users to create multiple profiles and manage events seamlessly across different contexts.
+A modern, full-stack calendar management application built with Next.js that allows users to create multiple profiles(such as work, school, fun activities etc) and manage events seamlessly across different contexts.

+# Why Smart Planner ?

+- Focus on one priority at a time by organizing related events in a dedicated profile (work, school, vacation etc).
+- Broaden your view to visualise availablity by viewing all events across profiles in the main profile.
+- Go through checklist from the day view of the main profile to complete tasks at hand for the day.

 ## 🚀 Features